mvysny/mvysny.github.io/_posts/2023-5-17-vaadin-on-risc-v.md

 is very responsive; http requests are served in 10-40ms.
 JVM uses 80mb of RAM initially, then climbs up to 128 MB and stays there.

-For comparison, on `openjdk-20-jre-headless` on aarch64 (64bit ARM), the server starts in 10,2s and initially uses 109MB of RAM which climbs up to 163MB after the first page.
+For comparison, on RPI 3B+, `openjdk-20-jre-headless` on aarch64 (64bit ARM), the server starts
+in 10,2s and initially uses 109MB of RAM which climbs up to 163MB after the first page.
 The app is again very responsive, http requests are served in 10-40ms.